mozilla-services/docs/source/storage/apis-1.2.rst

 **X-If-Unmodified-Since**

-    This header may be added to any request to a collection or item, set to a timestamp with two decimal places of precision.
+    This header may be added to any request to a collection or item, set to a decimal timestamp.
 If the last-modified time of the target resource is greater than the time given, the request will fail with a **412 Precondition Failed** response.

     It is similar to the standard HTTP **If-Unmodified-Since** header, but the value is a decimal timestamp rather than a HTTP-format date.